Jeff Evans is a Midwest-based photographer.

 Artist Statement:

-For over a dozen years I’ve taken photos of everyday subjects that appear normal at first glance, but at second glance are out of the ordinary and absurd.
-Much like the “new normal” post-COVID, Trumpian times we live in, these photos taken 60 miles from Normal, Illinois are far from normal.
+For over a dozen years I’ve been photographing everyday subjects that appear normal at first glance, but are out of the ordinary and absurd.
+Much like the times we live in, these photos taken 60 miles from Normal, Illinois are far from normal.

 Absurd photos have been taken throughout the US.